nas5w/interview-guide/docs/leetcode.md

 - Official Leetcode-provided solutions
 - Company tags for questions, sortable by frequency

+**Note:** If $35/month will put you in a bad position financially, don't buy it!
+You can find the same information for free, but it just takes a bit more time to seek it out.
+For example, there are some good solutions to various problems on YouTube.
+Additionally, you can find company-specific questions in the Leetcode forums.

+### Using the NeetCode 150

-But Leetcode is a huge site with thousands of questions.
+Leetcode is a huge site with thousands of questions.
 So where to begin?
 Enter _Neetcode_.

-### Using the NeetCode 150

 [NeetCode](https://neetcode.io) really saved my bacon when it comes to Leetcode-style interviews.
 NeetCode provides a list of 150 curated, categorized problems to practice.
 In addition to curating a list of problems, the author has created _excellent_ video solutions for each problem.